-Here at Pixelics we use a number of economic indicators to help us gauge where the Australian economy is at, where it might be headed and whether or not major asset classes are reaching "bubble" territory.
-Our indicators are always up to date; we use an application programming interface (API) to feed official data into our indicators as it becomes available, with our economists' analysis of the trend updated as they see fit.
+Here at Pixelics we use a number of economic indicators to help us gauge where global economies are at, where they might be headed and whether or not major asset classes are reaching "bubble" territory.
+Our indicators are always up to date; we use an application programming interface (API) to feed official data into our indicators as it becomes available, with our economists' analysis of the data updated as they see fit.

 Where things get interesting for investors or anyone interested in growing or protecting their wealth is in how we display and use that data.
 You will notice that most indicators have a Y-Axis range somewhere between +/- 5.
-Our private credit growth indicator, for example, currently ranges from -2 to +3.
+Our Australia: Equities indicator, for example, currently ranges from -4 to +4.

 Creating the indicators